The Best Decumulation Age To Start Spending Down Your Fortune

 My most recent net worth goal was to accumulate the maximum estate tax threshold as a couple to leave to charities, my children, and relatives.
 We would then spend and give away every dollar over the estate tax threshold instead of paying a ~40% death tax.

 However, the estate tax threshold has gone up quickly every year, especially in 2018 when it doubled.
-The threshold is now at $24.12 million for a couple, which seems incredibly generous.
+The latest threshold is at $27.22 million for a couple in 2024 and $27.98 million in 2025, which seems incredibly generous.

 I feel like dying with that much money is a waste, even though plenty of truly rich people set up trust funds and die with way more.
 Therefore, I've decided to decumulate well before hitting $24.12 million.